bretthall/Wyatt-STM/README.md

 * channel: This is a stress test for the multi-cast channel data structure that is part of the library.

+## Should I Use This?

+We've been using this library at Wyatt Technology in an application that we ship to customers for a years now.
+As such it can be considered stable.
+While it is stable, it does have some contention issues if run with too many threads (more than eight or ten as a suggestion).
+How much this contention is a problem varies from application to application.
+If you are going to use the library in a non-experimental manner then it would be best to do some prototyping first to see if you are getting performance that is good enough for your application.
+At some point we plan to remove this contention, but it hasn't been enough of an issue for us at Wyatt yet for much time to be devoted to it.

 ## Documentation
 The documentation for using the library is contained in the `doc` sub-directory.